motion-kit/motion-kit/README.md

 same layout that repeat, for instance a "row" of content.
 In this case you will probably have many views with the same id, and you will not know the index of the container view that you want to add constraints to.
-In this situation, use the `nearest` method to find a container, sibling, or child view.
+In this situation, use the `nearest`, `previous` or `next` method to find a container, sibling, or child view.

+`previous` and `next` are easy; they just search for a sibling view.
+No superviews or subviews are searched.

+`nearest` will search child views, siblings, and superviews, in that order.
+The "distance" is calculated as such:

+- the current view
+- subviews
+- siblings
+- superview
+- superview's siblings, or a child of the sibling (depth-first search)
+- continue up the tree

+See the AutoLayout sample app for an example of this usage.

 ```ruby
 items.each do |item|